lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 after it's there.
 Wait for bugs to come back, wait for other programmers to have to change her code.
 In the end, what I'm trying to say is that we focus on the wrong metrics and we have to pay more attention to the whole process.
-I call it artifact.
-I have no clue if that actually works in English and what I use artifact to stress the point I'll try to make in the next topic.

 # Forget the code, no one cares about that.